Trump suggests France would have been defeated without US

 Nearly all U.S. wine exports to major markets, including the European Union — of which France is a part — face tariffs, according to the Wine Institute, which represents California winemakers in Washington on matters of tax, trade and regulatory issues.

-Trump, who built a career as a businessman before he entered politics, opened a winery in Charlottesville, Virginia, in 2011.
+Trump, who built a career in business before he entered politics, opened a winery in Charlottesville, Virginia, in 2011.

 Macron is hovering at around 30 percent in popularity polls, while the unemployment rate is just above 9 percent.